Community volunteers helping young drivers get their P's!

 For many young people, getting a driver's licence is a major milestone.
 However, for those without access to a supervising driver or access to a vehicle, completing the required 120 hours of supervised driving can be a significant challenge.

-Eligible learner drivers are matched with fully licensed volunteer mentors from the local community and are provided access to a vehicle, allowing them to gain valuable driving experience in a safe and supportive environment.
+Eligible learner drivers are matched with fully licensed volunteer mentors from the local community and are provided access to a program vehicle, allowing them to gain valuable driving experience in a safe and supportive environment.

 In June, North Central LLEN welcomed seven new volunteer mentors, who completed training at the LLEN office in Charlton before beginning their journey of supporting local learner drivers.